explainers-by-googlers/cross-origin-storage/public-hash-list/phl-explainer.md

 The PHL contains only hashes and public provenance, never user data, so the list itself leaks nothing.
 The core section's safety rests on its inclusion bar: a file is listed only after clearing multiple independent signals of ubiquity, which is precisely the property that makes its cache presence uninformative about an individual.
 The hand-curated model-hub section relaxes that bar deliberately for the AI use case, and accepts a different, bounded guarantee: coarse interest inference from public hub artifacts.
 This is why it is a separate, optional section rather than mixed into the core list.
 In both cases, presence on the PHL authorizes availability disclosure for that hash *and nothing else*: user agents remain free, and expected, to apply probe-rate limiting, on-device fingerprinting detection, and size-proportionate GREASE'ing per the explainer.
 The file is signed so consumers can verify integrity and provenance before trusting it, and the reproducible build lets any party independently re-derive and challenge any entry.

-**License.** To match the PSL and keep cross-vendor adoption frictionless, the PHL is published under the **Mozilla Public License 2.0 (MPL-2.0)**,  the same license the PSL itself uses.
-MPL-2.0 is OSI- and FSF-approved, weak (file-based) copyleft, and explicitly permits embedding MPL-licensed components into proprietary codebases (such as a closed-source browser binary) provided the MPL components remain available under the MPL.
-Using the same license as the precedent the PHL is modeled on minimizes legal review for any vendor that has already cleared the PSL.
+**License.** The PHL — both the generator tooling and the generated list — is published under the **Apache License 2.0**, which is OSI- and FSF-approved, permissive, and carries an explicit patent grant.

+This was previously MPL-2.0, chosen to match the Public Suffix List on the reasoning that reusing the PSL's license would minimize legal review for any vendor that had already cleared the PSL.
+That reasoning does not survive contact with how the list is actually consumed.
+The PSL is not vendored as a third-party dependency in at least one major engine: Chromium carries it in `net/base/registry_controlled_domains/`, compiled into a DAFSA and stamped with Chromium's own BSD header, so it never passes through the license allowlist that governs bundled third-party data.
+The PHL is meant to be vendored as exactly that kind of data, and on that path MPL-2.0 is not allowlisted — nor is the W3C Software and Document License the rest of this repository uses.
+Apache-2.0 is.
+Keeping the PSL's license would have blocked adoption of the artifact the list exists to provide, which is the opposite of frictionless.

 A note on what is being licensed: the individual entries are *facts* (a file has a given hash), and facts attract no copyright in the US; a curated compilation can nonetheless attract a thin compilation copyright and, in the EU, a separate *sui generis* database right.
-Publishing the whole list under MPL-2.0 places both beyond doubt for downstream users.
+Publishing the whole list under Apache-2.0 places both beyond doubt for downstream users.
 Crucially, the PHL distributes **hashes and (in comments) example URLs only, never the resource bytes**, so it never redistributes jQuery, a font, or a model, and therefore inherits none of those resources' own licenses.
 It is a list *about* files, not a copy *of* them.

 ## Governance